What is Risk Management Under the HIPAA Security Rule?

 Let’s slightly change the facts.
 A foul ball strikes our soda-buyer, hitting him or her in the arm, and causing the soda to spill in the process.
 The probability of this chain of events actually occurring is pretty low – let’s say, less than one percent.
 The impact or cost, however, can be significant.
 As before, costs can include cleaning costs and the costs of a replacement soda.
 The costs in the foul ball victim hypothetical can be much greater.
 That person, as a result of being hit in the arm, may break his or her arm.
 The costs of a broken arm can include surgery and medication, and can also include intangible costs, such as pain and the inability to use the arm for a period of time.

 The risk analysis is a listing of likely and unlikely risks, with both high and low impacts.
 In the analysis, risks with both the highest probabilities AND the highest impact are ranked highest on the list, while risks with the lowest probabilities and impacts are ranked lowest (at the bottom).
+Higher-ranked risks should be remediated first, and lower-ranked risks should be remediated after.

-The HIPAA risk management plan should contain a mitigation (or loss prevention) strategy for each item ranked on the list.
+A HIPAA risk management plan should contain a mitigation (or loss prevention) strategy for each item ranked on the list.
 A mitigation strategy is a series of steps designed to limit the probability and impact of the risk.
 If the risk to be guarded against is, for example, a malware attack, the analysis should contain steps designed to minimize the likelihood and impact of the attack.

 Once an organization develops a HIPAA risk management plan, the organization should share and review the plan with the appropriate employees, so that they will know what is required on their part to successfully implement the plan.
 The organization should also periodically review its HIPAA risk management plan to prevent the plan from becoming stale and not reflective of actual risks and costs.